Cold Sweats: 10 Common Causes & When to Seek Help

 Low blood pressure, or hypotension, can lead to decreased oxygen to the brain and organs.
 It can cause cold sweats, dizziness, palpitations, weakness, blurred vision, general malaise, pallor and fainting.
 Learn more about the common symptoms of hypotension.

-How to stop it: When experiencing low blood pressure, you should lie down with your legs elevated above your chest and increase your fluid intake.
+How to treat: When experiencing low blood pressure, you should lie down with your legs elevated above your chest and increase your fluid intake.

 3. Stress and anxiety